justin0979/DellInspiron530_ArchLinuxPlasma_Install/reminders_tips.md

 EndSection
 ```

-and then I went ahead and rebooted.
+and then I went ahead and rebooted and everything worked after setting it up monitors in

-** I think that I followed this next parts of the docs, can't remember, if it doesn't work, then try them **
+`System settings`.

+*** I did not need to do the following on last install with linux-lts ***

 After reboot, run: